 There is no financial cost to make a claim – you will never be charged if it does not succeed.
 A successful claim will lead to a compensation settlement being made to you, with the value of the claim including any lost income and incurred costs as well as a settlement for the injuries and medical treatment that you have sustained.

-How much you can claim for a burn injury
+How much can you claim for a workplace burn injury?

 All claims are comprised of general and special damages.
 General damages apply to the injury itself and the suffering you experience.
 This will usually depend on the severity, or classification (first, second or third degree), of your burn.
 Special damages cover the financial costs you incur as a result of the injury.
 This would include medical fees, ongoing care, travel expenses and loss of income.